 Choosing plants, trees and mulch

 Trees of all shapes and sizes can survive and thrive in Southern Nevada, and they are an important part of our environment.
-Learn more about the best trees for our climate in the Trees for Tomorrow booklet, a publication from the High Desert Resource Conservation & Development Council.

 While most people think of mulch strictly as a decorative top layer to most landscapes, it also limits weed growth, helps drainage, encourages root development, improves soil by making nutrients more available to plants, insulates soil and plants in winter months, cools soil and reduces water use during hot summer months, and beautifies and unifies landscape design.